SMS phishing - a cautionary tale

 As someone who works for 1Password, security is a big focus of mine.
 I’m happy to admit that this job has made me far more paranoid than I used to be, and naturally I use 1Password to make sure all my passwords are strong, unique, and have never been included in any breach.
 I’ve read our internal security guide many times over, and I took part in a company-wide security training session just recently at our annual company get-together.

-You’d think all this preparation would keep me safe from phishing – but last week, I was nearly caught out.
+You’d think all this preparation would keep me safe from phishing – but last week, I was nearly caught by an SMS phishing attempt.
 If I can be caught out, so can you, and so I write this post in the hope that my experience will encourage others to be cautious.

 In January, the 1Password team got together in Florida for our annual AGConf, and I was waiting in Miami airport for my flight home when the perfect storm of events began to occur.